AdamKong/translatorbot/README.md

 	}
 ```

-8, Send the translated sentences back to Spark room where the source message is from (identified by the room ID in #3).
+8, Send the translated sentences back to Spark room which the source message is from (identified by the room ID in #3).

 ```PHP
 	function sendMessageToSpark($roomId, $headers, $message) {